Crewe Alexandra F.C.: Alexandra Recreation Ground

 Until 1896, Crewe played at the Alexandra Recreation Ground, located just to the north of the modern-day Gresty Road.
-After playing at various venues in 1896 and 1897, including in nearby Sandbach, the club returned to the same area of Crewe, adjacent to Crewe railway station, to play at the first Gresty Road ground, located to the south-east of the original stadium.
-In 1906 the ground was demolished to make way for some new railway lines, and a new Gresty Road stadium was built on a site directly to the west.
+After playing at various venues in 1896 and 1897, including in nearby Sandbach, the club returned to the same area of Crewe, adjacent to Crewe railway station, to play at the first Gresty Road ground, located to the south-east of the original stadium, and with a grandstand "capable of accommodating 1,500 persons".
+In 1906 the ground was demolished to make way for some new railway lines, and a new Gresty Road stadium was built on an adjacent site directly to the west.